 Stand-fitted fairs are somewhat different, and the higher end you go, the better it looks.
 Some look like they have come straight from the pages of a posh interiors magazine!
 But I shudder to think about how much the square metres of empty space add to the price of the objects that are on display…

 One thing I have learnt is that not having locked glass cabinets, or even cabinets with doors on, makes a difference.
 When I stood at a good quality fair, my stand was filled with glass cabinets.
 When I replaced all but one with a shelving unit, sales went up.
 People felt more comfortable when things they liked weren’t locked up.
 It took a leap of faith and, initially, I cringed every time someone picked something up, but people do know they are expensive objects and they have been careful.
 Nobody has broken anything so far (fingers crossed I’m not tempting fate!) and I positively invite people to pick things up now.
 I know that’s not practical for many dealers, particularly those selling delicate or small and easily, ahem, portable pieces such as jewellery.
 It can also cause problems with suitable lighting, which cabinets typically have built-in.

 Visiting a widely respected, very senior and highly experienced member of the industry last week added further fuel to the fire.
 We both agreed that the market has changed –and we all know that.
 People don’t buy like they used to.
 People don’t collect like they used to.
 And, as the most public-facing part of the antiques world, we dealers need to change to reflect that.
 But that’s much easier said than done.
 I know this blog asks more questions than it provides answers, but in a time of change and constant flux, asking questions and creating discussion can force answers to develop.
-What do you think?
+What do you think about an antiques display?